 Found, forgotten and dusty in an oft-overlooked secret alcove of Time Traveler last night, my good pal Scott straight up gave me this incredible beast: A Pioneer Laserdisc player, model number LD-V6000A from 1989.
-Such are the perks of kinda sorta working there.
-It’s admittedly not in sell-able condition (I’ll show why in a moment), or I would have cleaned it up, slapped a price tag on it and put it out for the world to admire.
-Lord knows I don’t need another Laserdisc player, but this is the exact kind of electronic I’m a sucker for.
+It’s admittedly not in sell-able condition (I’ll show why in a moment), or I would have cleaned it up, slapped a price tag on it for Scott and put it out for the world to admire.
+I certainly don’t need another Laserdisc player, but this is the exact kind of electronic I’m a sucker for.

 The remote is loooong gone, and there doesn’t seem to be any way to fast-forward or rewind from the unit itself.
 I’d think those would be standard features for a player manufactured as late as 1989, but hell, I don’t know.
 Compared to VHS and Betamax VCRs, I don’t quite know the history of Laserdisc players as backwards and forwards as I probably should.
 Which is puzzling, because I’ve got mounds of useless information on pretty much everything else.

 A quick internet search on the LD-V6000A brings up multiple mentions of it being an “industrial unit.”
 Is that a code word for “enormous SOB?”
 Because that’s what this thing is.
 Granted, Laserdisc players were never the smallest things in the world, but compared to my other LD units, this guy is somewhat bigger and considerably heavier, undoubtedly because those are consumer models.
 There go my hopes of using the LD-V6000A as a kite.
 It’s not as hernia-inducing as my Quasar VCR, but it’s certainly not something you’d want to juggle, either (supposing you were interested in having the world’s most-moronic circus act, that is.)